argoproj/argo-workflows/docs/metrics.md

 <!-- titles are without argo_workflows prefix -->
 #### `cronworkflows_concurrencypolicy_triggered`

-A counter of the number of times a CronWorkflow has triggered it's `concurrencyPolicy` to limit the number of workflows running.
+A counter of the number of times a CronWorkflow has triggered its `concurrencyPolicy` to limit the number of workflows running.

 | attribute   | explanation                               |
 |-------------|-------------------------------------------|